-Microsoft Messenger 5
+Microsoft Messenger 5 full review

 At long last, Microsoft has released an updated version of its popular Messenger application.
 The first new thing about it is its name, changed from MSN Messenger to Microsoft Messenger.
 The software itself does include fairly major changes to the previous versions, and the first update that strikes you is its new look.
 Messenger 5 has had an aluminium makeover in keeping with the look of the iLife apps.